davekilian/davekilian.github.com/_posts/2024-11-28-consensus-v2.markdown

 ## Consensus Algorithms are Implementations of Distributed Write-Once Variables

-That's right, `DistributedWriteOnce<T>` is actually a full-blown consensus algorithm.
-We wrote a consensus algorithm!
+That's right, `DistributedWriteOnce<T>` is a full-blown consensus algorithm!

+The word "consensus" means "agreement."
+It implies a sort of story: once upon a time, there was a group, where not all members of the group initially agreed.
+Then, they all came into agreement.
+That kind of agreement is called "consensus."
+So what does consensus have to do with distributed write-once variables?
+In that context, the group is a group of threads running on different machines, rather than a group of people.
+The initial disagreement comes from different threads calling `tryInitialize` with different values.
+The final agreement comes from all threads receiving the same value from `finalValue`.

+If you check our write-once solutions to the random user selection and order cancellation problems, you'll see in both cases we start out with different threads in disagreement (different values being passed to `tryInitialize`), and end up with all threads in agreement (all forget what value they passed to `tryInitialize` and just trust the value returned by `finalValue` instead).
+Somewhere inside of the `WriteOnce<>` object, the disagreement was resolved, arbitrarily, by picking the first `tryInitialize` call, and the final result was total agreement &mdash; consensus.

-Huh, I thought consensus algorithms were notoriously difficult for mere mortals to comprehend?
-I comprehend `DistributedWriteOnce` pretty good . . .
+But anyways, it would seem we managed to come up with a pretty good consensus algorithm, `DistributedWriteOnce<T>`, without all that much thinking or writing all that much code.
+Aren't consensus algorithms supposed to be notoriously difficult for mere mortals to comprehend?
+I'm a mere mortal, and I comprehend `DistributedWriteOnce<T>` pretty good . . .

 ## The Curveball: Fault Tolerance

+We could stop here if we wanted to.
+(And we'd be quitting while we're ahead.)
+But there is another requirement we really ought to consider before declaring victory on consensus algorithms.